shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

     $ python update_shotgun_users.py --settings <path to your settings.py> --project <id of your project>

 .. note::
-    For every user found in ShotGrid, the script will search for a Jira user with the same email address.
-If you have multiple users in ShotGrid with the same email address, only the first one, i.e. the one with the lowest id, will be associated with a Jira account.
+    For every user found in Flow Production Tracking, the script will search for a Jira user with the same email address.
+If you have multiple users in Flow Production Tracking with the same email address, only the first one, i.e. the one with the lowest id, will be associated with a Jira account.

-    If you wish to change the ShotGrid user associated with a Jira account, e.g. the script associated the first ShotGrid user with an account when you actually wanted the second one, you can take the account id from the ``HumanUser.sg_jira_account_id`` field from one user and copy it to another user and then clear the original user's account id.
+    If you wish to change the Flow Production Tracking user associated with a Jira account, e.g. the script associated the first Flow Production Tracking user with an account when you actually wanted the second one, you can take the account id from the ``HumanUser.sg_jira_account_id`` field from one user and copy it to another user and then clear the original user's account id.

-    If new users are added to Jira and ShotGrid, run this script again and the new user accounts will be paired.
+    If new users are added to Jira and Flow Production Tracking, run this script again and the new user accounts will be paired.
 Existing pairings will be left as they were.

 .. note::